 John Calvin's Chapter Summary:

 After stirring up himself, and others by his example, to praise God, David animadverts upon the diseased disposition, almost universally prevalent, to deceive ourselves by expectations entertained from various quarters.
-He, at the same time, points out the remedy— that our whole hope should be centered in God.
+He, at the same time, points out the remedy—that our whole hope should be centered in God.
 To persuade us to resort to him more readily, he touches shortly upon some proofs of his power and mercy.

 [v.4] - "and he returns to the earth" - That is, to the earth from which he was formed (Genesis 2:7).
-This is the reason some translations, including the KJV, have, "and he returns to his earth."
+This is the reason some translations, including the WBS and KJV, have, "and he returns to his earth."

 [v.6] - Quoted in Acts 4:24.